Sugar Cane Alley

 Sugar Cane Alley (French title: La Rue Cases-Nègres) is a 1983 film directed by Euzhan Palcy.
 It is set in Martinique in the 1930s, when black people working sugarcane fields were still treated harshly by their white employers.
-It is based on a semi-autobiographical novel by Joseph Zobel of the same title (alternatively translated as Black Shack Alley; literally "Street of the Houses of Negroes").
+It is based on a semi-autobiographical novel by Joseph Zobel of the same title (alternatively translated as Black Shack Alley – literally, "Street of the Houses of Negroes").

 Synopsis

-José, the protagonist, is a young boy living in a rural part of Martinique in the 1930s.
+José is a young orphan boy in a rural part of Martinique in the 1930s.
 Many of the people around him, including his grandmother, Ma'Tine, with whom he lives, work in the sugar cane fields where they are browbeaten and badly paid by the white boss.
-Ma'Tine is chronically ill, suffering several heart episodes, but continues to recover from them and continue her work to support José.
+Ma'Tine is chronically ill, suffering several heart episodes, but she continues to recover from them and continue her work to support José.

-José, an orphan, has a father figure in an elderly man named Medouze who likes to tell him stories about Africa.
+José has a father figure: an elderly man, Medouze, who likes to tell him stories about Africa.
 José attends school at the insistence of his grandmother, who does not want him to end up working in the fields, the probable fate of most of his class.
-Medouze goes missing, and José finds him dead in a cane field.
-In order to earn his own lunch, José gets tricked into doing housework for a woman who lives near school, leading to him being repeatedly late for class and getting in trouble.
+After Medouze goes missing, José finds him dead in a cane field.
+In order to earn his lunch, José gets tricked into doing housework for a woman who lives near school, leading to him being repeatedly late for class.
 Despite this, José excels at his French lessons and in his writing.

-At school, José befriends a mulatto boy named Léopold but Léopold's white father does not want him to associate with the black field workers.
-When he drives by and sees José and Léopold playing, he orders Léopold to get in the car but, in trying to retrieve the horse that Léopold was riding, gets kicked in the stomach by it, leading to great injury.
-On his deathbed, his father refuses to acknowledge formally Léopold as his son, believing that a mulatto should not carry the family name.
-Léopold, devastated by his father's rejection, runs away from home and goes missing.
+At school, José befriends a mulatto boy, Léopold, but Léopold's white father does not want him to associate with the black field workers.
+When he drives by and sees José and Léopold playing, he orders Léopold to get in the car.
+However, when trying to retrieve the horse that Léopold was riding, the father is kicked in the stomach by it, leading to great injury.
+On his deathbed, his father refuses to formally acknowledge Léopold as his son, believing that a mulatto should not carry the family name.
+Devastated by his father's rejection, Léopold runs away from home and goes missing.